MilesRayne/MilesRayne/README.md

 I'm currently mostly focused on Claude, but I'm always experimenting with other models and alternatives.
 T3 Chat is also a nice way to do quick tests of new models.

+I'm also enjoying the benefits of agent harnesses and have been dabbling with T3 Code and BB lately.

 ### Resume and LinkedIn
 A complete list of my skills can be found on [my resume](https://drive.google.com/file/d/18Icm-kvKgfUnT2sOAV-JTTnKBA7gaw04/view?usp=sharing).